-These are definitely fall-off-the-bone tender ribs.
+Sous Vide BBQ Ribs are definitely fall-off-the-bone tender.
 V. and Vanja said that these were the best ribs they had ever eaten in their lives.
-I will say that I have made some pretty mean ribs and was actually surprised by their exuberance.
-But, they were both spontaneously genuine and it was apparent by watching them tear into them that these ribs were special.
+I will say that I have made some pretty mean ribs and was taken aback by their exuberance.
+Both spontaneously genuine; it was apparent watching each devour the tender flesh that these ribs were special.
 So special, in fact, that I have no close-up photo of the meat as it is cut into.
-It is unusual for both of these men to agree on something so vehemently.
-When I expressed my concern about the amount of plastic used to vacuum pack food for sous vide cooking, each had an immediate response to calm my social conscience.
-That was also truly surprising.

 This is the first time I started to feel that wanting feeling… I had marvelled over what this machine was capable of the past few days reviewing it and using it; now I am feeling that wanting feeling…